-Task 3: The Traveling Salesman
+Task 3^ : The Traveling Salesman (2+1+1+1)

 In the Traveling Salesman Problem (TSP), a set of cities V is connected by charter flights $E \subseteq \binom{V}{2}$ of cost W(e).
-The goal is to visit each city exactly once, connecting them by a Hamiltonian cycle, while minimizing the total cost of chartered flights.
+The goal is to visit each city exactly once, and ending at the starting city.
+In other words, the goal is to connect them by a Hamiltonian cycle, while minimizing the total cost of chartered flights.

-them by a Hamiltonian cycle, while minimizing the total cost of chartered flights.
 In this exercise, we consider a complete graph $G = (V, {V \choose 2}, W)$.
-Furthermore, we say that G is a metric if where $\operatorname{dist}(\cdot, \cdot)$ is the weighted distance.
+Furthermore, we say that G is a metric if where $dist(\cdot, \cdot)$ is the weighted distance.

-$$\forall v, w \in V$$ : $\operatorname{dist}(v, w) = W(v, w),$
+$$\forall v,w \in V \colon \quad \operatorname{dist}(v,w) = W(v,w),$$

-- a) Consider the following algorithm: (1) Determine an MST on G. (2) Traverse V in the order they appear in a depth-first-search on the MST.
-Show that this yields a 2-approximation of TSP if G is a metric. - b) Show that the algorithm from a) does not yield a 2-approximation if G is not a metric. - c) Research how the size of the largest TSP instances that could be solved/approximated at the time changed over the years.
+- a) Consider the following algorithm: - (1) Determine an MST on G. - (2) Imagine a depth-first search on the MST. - (3) Traverse V in prefix-order of this walk.

+Show that this yields a 2-approximation of TSP if G is a metric.

+- b) Show that the algorithm from a) does not yield a 2-approximation if G is not a metric. - c) Research how the size of the largest TSP instances that could be solved/approximated at the time changed over the years.
 How much of this is to be attributed to hardware improvements and how much to algorithmic improvements? - d) Tell about your journey in the exercise session!

-$^{^1\}mathrm{In}$ fact, it might have arbitrarily weird cycles in it!
+1In fact, it might have arbitrarily weird cycles in it!